Cosmological Bell Tests with Decoherence Effects: Bell inequalities and decoherence in the sky

 Here we list the value of $\Gamma$ for the bulk term decoherence (\ref{equ:bulk_cubic_term}) and boundary term decoherence (\ref{equ:boundary term}) respectively~\cite{Nelson:2016kjm,Sou:2022nsd}

-where $\Delta N = \log\left(\frac{q}{k_{\mathrm{min}}}\right)$, the e-folds from the beginning of the inflation to the horizon crossing of the mode $\mathbf{q}$, is a cutoff to resolve the IR divergence.
+where $\Delta N = \log\left(\frac{q}{k_{\mathrm{min}}}\right)$, the e-folds from the beginning of the inflation to the horizon crossing of the mode $\mathbf{q}$, is a cutoff to resolve the IR divergence from the 1-loop contribution of the massless comoving curvature perturbation.
 The decoherence rate from the boundary term listed here is only a late-time limit approximation, and the full function can be found in~\cite{Sou:2022nsd}.